Wily

 Usually Wily compares the complexity with the previous revision.
 However, you can also specify other references, for example HEAD^1 with

-$ pipenv run wily build src/
+$ uv run wily build src/

-$ pipenv run wily diff src/ -r HEAD^1
+$ uv run wily diff src/ -r HEAD^1